 Our offices form a dynamic team of attorneys who collaborate strategically to offer the best national and cross-border litigation, arbitration, and investigation advice.
 We work together across cultures and time zones, on different continents and in different languages, relying on our network of offices (as well as in countries where we have no office), to offer coordinated, multi-jurisdictional dispute avoidance and resolution strategies for our clients.

-Our firm regularly works closely with the top law firms in Europe, the Americas, and Asia, and beyond, in litigation, arbitration, and investigation matters where we act as world-wide coordinating counsel.
+Our firm regularly works closely with the top law firms in Europe, the Americas, Asia, and beyond, in litigation, arbitration, and investigation matters where we act as world-wide coordinating counsel.
 These connections enable us to better serve the interests of our clients.

 The firm’s broad expertise in cross-border and multi-jurisdictional litigation is complemented by its similar strength in representing clients in international arbitration matters.
 Our appellate group leads the field litigating issues of transnational and extra-territorial jurisdiction.
 Several of our practice areas are specializations of transnational practice, such as antitrust and competition, data privacy litigation, intellectual property litigation, and our investigations, government enforcement and white collar criminal defense practice.

 No firm wins more cases in more countries than Quinn Emanuel.